pavel0001/arduino_waterer/README.md

 This project is open-source and licensed under the [MIT License](https://opensource.org/licenses/MIT).

 Feel free to modify and distribute the project as you like.

----

-This README file provides an overview of the automatic watering system project.
-It includes a brief description of the project, its features, hardware setup, code explanation, usage, note, and license.
-The information provided in this file should be enough to understand the project and use it as intended.